FranzSinaga/employee-management/README.md

 # Employee Management

-Employee management is a website built using Angulan to manage employee data.
+Employee management is a website built using Angular to manage employee data.

 ## Run Locally